 Each adult moth can lay between 100 to 150 microscopic eggs, which hatch in about 5 days.
 Eggs laid in rugs can remain dormant for years, just waiting for the right conditions to hatch.

 The larval stage itself can last from 2 to 30 months.
-This great variance in the life cycle is due to the availability of food and a rug can provide a huge source of food.
-If gone unnoticed, the larvae can feed for almost 2 and 1/2 years.
+This great variance in the life cycle is due to the presence or absence of food and a rug can provide a huge source of food.
+If gone unnoticed, the larvae can feed for almost 2 and 1/2 years!

 This means if the food source is in areas left undisturbed for long periods of time, the larvae produced from the eggs can eat their food source and stay in the same area for a very long time, causing significant damage before they become flying moths.
 When a homeowner sees moths, the infestation has already begun somewhere in the home.